intro2r/intro2r/unit4/binomial-data.md

 In the logit model, the log odds (logarithm of the odds) of the outcome is modeled as a linear combination of the predictor variables.
 If p is a probability, then p/(1 − p) is the corresponding odds; the logit of the probability is the logarithm of the odds.

 To model a binary response variable, we first need (or need to create) a single vector of 0 and 1s.
-We model this with glm() and family = 'binomial'.
+We model this with `glm()` and `family = 'binomial'`.
 We can compare models using a test for a change in deviance with chi-squared.
 Overdispersion is not an issue with a binary response variable.

 Let's look at the incidence (presence/absence) of a breeding bird on various islands ([data](http://www.intro2r.info/data/isolation.txt)).